tylerbrownhenry/mars-rover-3.0/README.md

 0 0 N
 ```

 Now you may control the rover on the grid, starting at the position you provided using the commands: 'M', 'R', L' to move forward, turn right or turn left respectively.
-You may provided a single input or a string them one after anoter.
+You may provide a single input or a string them one after anoter.

 example: move forward one position